 Gold is continually being recycled, often in the form of old jewellery that is melted down for reuse.
 A major motivation for consumers to sell or hold on to their gold jewellery is the price of gold in their respective currencies.

 When gold prices rise, it usually increases the supply that is available for scrap (recycled gold).
-The recycled gold supply in 2023 was 1,239 tonnes, a 9% increase from 2022.
+The recycled gold supply was 1,370 tonnes in 2024, an 11% increase from 2023.

 Recovering gold from end-of-life electronics is an additional and major contributor to the global scrap supply.